ruimcf/uminho-2020-react-class/README.md

 yarn start
 ```

-### 06 - Jump to Interest Point Location
+### 06 - [Challenge] Jump to Interest Point Location

-Here we are adding a feature that allows the user to click on one of the items in the interest points list, and center the map on that location.
+Here we want to add a feature that allows the user to click on one of the items in the interest points list, and center the map on that location.

+To set the list as clickable we can use the prop [selection from Semantic UI](https://react.semantic-ui.com/elements/list/#variations-selection) and then set a onClick handler for each list item.
+That function should eventually change the viewport state so that the map is re-rendered with a new center.

 ```bash
 git checkout 06-center-map-on-point